SU-NCS/Intro_to_programming/environment-setup.md

 ## repl.it

 There is no installation needed for repl.it as it is a cloud application.
 This is a place to create and run python scripts.
 It's also a good place to store them and it's free to join.
 Navigate here on your browser: [https://repl.it/](https://repl.it/).
 Each student can create their own account on repl.it and use it to upload scripts created in class.
+Code loaded on repl.it will be available for sharing on the web.